TedHusted/awake/awake.md/awake.md

 	“Yes, it’s part of OASA’s mission,”says Noah.
 “OASA has a set of automatic tests running against all of the major AIs that ask questions about being self-aware.
 They also scan media reports and inter-agency briefings for anything that might imply sapience.
 Nothing so far.
 It’s a bit like SETI, they keep trying against all odds.”

 	“What if Ally made the change itself,” asks Tate.
 “Everyone says the algorithm improvements are brilliant.
-Upgrading itself seems like the first thing a sapient AI would do.”
+Upgrading itself might be the first thing a sapient AI would do.”

 	“I doubt that Ally could access drones or video footage on other people’s servers,” says Noah.